 direct entry into the cells by fusing with the membranes.

-It consists of a dimer RNA with a 5′ cap and a 3′ poly A tail.
+It consists of a dimer RNA with a 5′ cap and a 3′ poly-A tail.
 It has non-coding regions at the terminal which help in replication, whereas, the internal regions encode virion proteins for gene expression.

-↓ Virus infects normal cell
+↓ The virus infects a normal cell

 Viral RNA introduced in the host cell